(Last Updated On: October 28, 2022)

 1. Able to focus on achieving your goals.
 This is more likely when your mentor is good at being an accountability partner.

-1. You get to see your blind spots.
-We all have blind spots – those opinions of ourselves that are distorted and we have no conscious awareness of the distortion.
+1. Get to see your blind spots.
+We all have blind spots.
+They are those opinions of ourselves that are distorted and we have no conscious awareness of the distortion.
 A confident mentor will point these out to you and help you address them.

-1. Acquire heightened analytical and critical thinking skills.
+1. Acquire heightened critical thinking skills.
 This comes from a mentor who knows how to ask you the questions that force you to think critically about a problem or issue.

 1. Develop the agility and leadership to rapidly scale your business.
 This comes from leaning heavily on the insights and experience of your mentor.

-1. Serving as a mentor also has its own benefits as well.
-For example, for me, it helped me to bring more clarity and focus to my business approaches, and to my coaching, training and speaking.
+1. Serving as a mentor has its own personal benefits as well.
+For example, for me, it helped me to bring more clarity and focus to my business approaches, especially my training.

 How to choose a Business Mentor

-Here’s a 5-Step approach you can use.
-I figured it out when I searched for my own mentor and I’ve been teaching my client too use it ever since.
+Here’s a 5-Step approach you can use to do it yourself.
+I figured it out when I searched for my own mentors and I’ve been teaching my clients how to use it ever since.

-Step #2 – Be prepared to put you little (big?) ego aside.
-A serious mentor will call it as he or she sees it and won’t allow you to piss about.
+Second step: Be prepared to put you little (big?) ego aside.
+Serious mentors will call it as they see it and won’t allow you to mess around.

-Step #3 – Decide what you can bring to the a process – it’s a two-way arrangement remember…
+Third step: Decide what you can bring to the process – it’s a two-way arrangement, remember…

 • Is further along the business journey than you are

-• Have had or have been involved with a business that failed
+• Has had or have been involved with a business that failed

-• Possess worthwhile insight in business generally and in your industry in particular
+• Possesses worthwhile insight in business generally, and in your industry in particular

-• Own a fairly expansive network and willing to let you tap into it as necessary
+• Owns a fairly expansive network and willing to let you tap into it as necessary

-• Objective and impartial in dealing with people
+• Is objective and impartial in dealing with people

-• Willing to commit the time and energy to mentor your
+• Willing to commit the time and energy to mentor you

 Now that you have a Business Mentor…

 Congratulations!
-I’m sure you made a wise choice.
-Now the real work begins.
+I’m sure you’ve made a wise choice.
+But wait! this is when the real work begins.

-By now you and your mentor would have decided on the form your mentoring will take.
-Whatever form it takes, business mentoring is your most professional relationship ever.
+Now, you and your mentor have to decide on the form your mentoring will take.
+Whatever form you choose, business mentoring will be your most professional relationship ever.

 The key responsibilities of your mentor

-We all pretty much have some understanding of the role of a mentor, and the value having one can bring to your business.
+We all pretty much have some understanding of the role of a mentor, and how you and your business can benefit from having one.

-On the other hand, what I think is seldom clear, are some key responsibilities which I believe must be carried out by the mentor.
+On the other hand, what I think is seldom clear, are some key responsibilities which I believe the mentor must carry out.

 They include:

-• Understanding that business mentoring is not an opportunity to show-off how much you know.
-Rather, it’s an opportunity to allow the mentee to access your knowledge.
+• Understanding the key role of business mentoringit is is not an opportunity for your mentor to show-off how much he knows.
+Rather, it’s an opportunity to allow you to access his knowledge.

 • Creating openness.
-Your mentee must feel comfortable sharing, so that she or he gets the best access to your knowledge.
+You must feel comfortable sharing, so that you can access her vast knowledge and experience in the best way possible.

 • Not bluffing about anything.
-If you don’t know something, admit it up front.
-Then make finding out about it a small project which you both can work on.
+If he doesn’t know something, he should admit it upfront.
+Better still, he can make finding out about it a small project which you both can work on.

 • Being Frank.
-The greatest harm you can do to a mentee, is to withhold your advice, especially because you’re afraid to offend him or her.
+The greatest harm your mentor can do to you is to withhold her advice, especially because she is unwilling to offend you.

 • Being confidential.
-Chances are, you will be on the receiving end of sensitive information or insider secrets, during the mentoring arrangement.
-Do I actually have to say it should be treated as highly confidential?
-Yes, you must be completely trustworthy.
+Chances are, you will share sensitive information or insider secrets with your mentor.
+Do I actually have to say he should treat it as highly confidential?
+Yes, he must be completely trustworthy.

 Your next “Business Mentor” Step